Giorgiod91/EmailFetcher/README.md

 - python script
 - will add mroe features soon

 ## Goals ##
+- use machine learning to categorize  emails to now if there is an important email and so on

+## Personal Goals ##
 - get more knowledge in python
 - explore libraries
 - implementd learned stuff into real world programs